Ovenbird Seiurus aurocapilla

 Chestnut-sided Warbler Setophaga pensylvanica

 Chestnut-sided Warbler is extremely unlikely in spring but can be found each fall with a bit of effort.
 It’s also one of the warblers that may occur occasionally in winter.
 The earliest report is from Ray Edwards on 13 October 1968; known winter reports include 18 January 1972, 25-28 December 1987 (Ogden, 1987), and 3 December 1998-February 1999 (West & Anderson, 1999).
-Julie Cocke noted a rather late fall migrant on 4 November 1984 (Stevenson & Anderson, 1994) and an early fall migrant was reported from Reddie Point Preserve following a front on 7 September 2014 (a bird Dave Foster and I observed).
-There is but one unverified spring report from the Jacksonville Arboretum and Gardens on 24 April 2014.
+Julie Cocke noted a rather late fall migrant on 4 November 1984 (Stevenson & Anderson, 1994) and an early fall migrant was one I reported from Reddie Point Preserve following a front on 7 September 2014.
+There is one unverified spring report from the Jacksonville Arboretum and Gardens on 24 April 2014, and one each (verified) in the spring of 2017 and 2019.

 Blackpoll Warbler Setophaga striata

 Blackpoll Warbler is a common to abundant late spring migrant that unfortunately has the reputation of being the bearer of bad news – they are often regarded as the messengers that signal spring migration is over.
-They are extremely rare in fall and shouldn’t really be expected in that season but there are a handful of fall reports, including 8 October 1964 (Stevenson & Anderson, 1994) and Graham Williams’ record of one on 13 November 2015.
-Look for them in any of the local hotspots after 15 April, then they peak around 8 May.
+They are extremely rare in fall and shouldn’t really be expected in that season, but there are a handful of fall reports including 8 October 1964 (Stevenson & Anderson, 1994) and Graham Williams’ record of one on 13 November 2015.
+Look for them in any of the local hot spots after 15 April, then they peak around 8 May.
 They are virtually gone by 1 June.
-On 8 May 2011 I observed over 250 Blackpolls on Fort George Island along with the aforementioned American Redstart fallout; this is certainly the highest reported total of the species in county history.
+On 8 May 2011, I observed over two-hundred fifty Blackpolls on Fort George Island along with the aforementioned American Redstart fallout; this is certainly the highest reported total of the species in county history.

 Black-throated Blue Warbler Setophaga caerulescens

 Black-throated Blue Warblers are fairly common spring and fall migrants that have also been known to occur in late fall and winter.
-Early winter records include 22 December 1968 on the CBC , 28 November 1970 (Stevenson & Anderson), 4 November 1984 by Peggy Powell, (Atherton & Atherton, 1985), and 7-9 November 1989 by Julie Cocke (Atherton & Atherton, 1989).
+Early winter records include 22 December 1968 on the Christmas Bird Count, 28 November 1970 (Stevenson & Anderson), 4 November 1984 by Peggy Powell, (Atherton & Atherton, 1985), and 7-9 November 1989 by Julie Cocke (Atherton & Atherton, 1989).

-In spring begin looking for them around 5 April through 10 May, and in fall from 7 September through the last week of October.
+In spring, begin looking for them around 5 April through 10 May, and in fall from 7 September through the last week of October.
 They’re equally abundant in each season’s migration and are well-spread throughout the county.
-You’re sure to see one at places like Fort George Island or Reddie Point.
+You’re sure to see one at places like Fort George Island or Reddie Point Preserve.

 Palm Warbler Setophaga palmarum

-Palm Warbler is a wintering species that can be found starting in fall around mid-September and although their abundance peaks on 15 October, remain through the first of May.
+Palm Warbler is a wintering species that can be found starting in fall around mid-September, and although their abundance peaks on 15 October, they remain through the first of May.
 There are no known verifiable summer observations.
-Both the “western” and “eastern (yellow)” forms occur here and in my experience the “westerns” are significantly more abundant.
-Look for them throughout the county in winter, but particularly areas with large grassy fields like Julington-Durbin Preserve, Sheffield Regional Park, Hanna Park, or Ringhaver Park.
+Both the “western” and “eastern (yellow)” sub-species occur here, and in my experience the “westerns” are significantly more abundant.
+The “eastern” sub-species tend to be found only in pine forest.
+Look for Palm Warblers throughout the county in winter, but particularly areas with large grassy fields like Julington-Durbin Preserve, Sheffield Regional Park, Hanna Park, or Ringhaver Park.

 Pine Warbler Setophaga pinus

 Pine Warbler is a year-round breeding species that can be found in suitable habitat (yes, mainly stands of pine trees) throughout the county.
-They’ve been known as a breeder since at least 1931 when Grimes published an account of locating a nest in early April one year (Howell, 1932).
+They’ve been known as a breeder since at least 1931 when Grimes published an account of locating a nest one year in early April (Howell, 1932).
 Stevenson and Anderson (1994) noted three birds on 21 March 1930, but I’m unsure of the context and whether that was meant to indicate early nesting.
+In winter, I’ve found that Pine Warblers are apt to visit backyard feeders, so if you’re offering suet (not seed) you’re likely to attract some to your domicile.

 Yellow-rumped Warbler Setophaga coronata